Georgia. At the beginning of the year, an investigation

 has been seen as a leading candidate for new head of

-countryaah, US Secretary of State John Kerry visited Tbilisi in June
+countryaah, the current population of Georgia is 3,989,178.
+US Secretary of State John Kerry visited Tbilisi in June

 and signed an agreement on defense cooperation between the